cross-platform/icloud-for-linux/README.md

     make-parameters: ["FLAVOR=qt5"]
 ```

+The helper kit is built directly from the upstream GitHub repository using the [make plugin](https://snapcraft.io/docs/make-plugin).

-Back in our original shell script desktop launcher is used to call qmlscene. qmlscene is part of the Qt UI development toolkit. qmlscene is used to run mock-ups of QML files, the Qt markup language.
+Back in our original shell script desktop-launch is used to call [qmlscene](https://doc.qt.io/qt-5/qtquick-qmlscene.html). qmlscene is part of the [Qt UI development toolkit](https://www.qt.io/):

+`exec "$SNAP/bin/desktop-launch" "qmlscene" "$1" "$2" "$SNAP/unofficial-webapp-office.qml" --scaling`

+qmlscene is used to run mock-ups of QML files, the Qt markup language.
 There is no separate C++ (or Python) code here you would normally expect to see with a full-fledged Qt application.
-The logic of the app is embedded in JavaScript embedded in the QML and how Snapcraft itself simply works. qmlscene is called with --scaling to enable scaling on HiDPI displays.
+The logic of the app is embedded in [JavaScript embedded in the QML](https://doc.qt.io/qt-5/qtqml-javascript-expressions.html) and how Snapcraft itself simply works. qmlscene is called with --scaling to enable scaling on HiDPI displays.

-We tell qmlscene to parse [unofficial-webapp-office.qml](https://github.com/sirredbeard/unofficial-webapp-office/blob/master/unofficial-webapp-office.qml).
-The QML draws a basic window, embeds a WebKit engine in it (these dependencies are fulfilled by the staged packages in snapcraft.yaml), handles two command-line variables passed to it: the name of the website and it's URL:
+The shell script tells qmlscene to parse QML file [unofficial-webapp-office.qml](https://github.com/sirredbeard/unofficial-webapp-office/blob/master/unofficial-webapp-office.qml).
+The QML draws a basic window, embeds a WebKit engine in it (these Qt dependencies are fulfilled by the staged packages in our [Snapcraft file](https://github.com/sirredbeard/unofficial-webapp-office/blob/master/snap/snapcraft.yaml)), handles two command-line variables passed to it: the name of the website and it's URL:

 ```
 Window {